mjspriggs/overview/glossary/glossary.md

 A technical, administrative, or physical safeguard designed to meet a set of defined security and privacy requirements.
 Controls exist to prevent, detect, or lessen the ability of a threat to exploit a vulnerability.

+### control assessment
+{: #x10134907}

+The evaluation of a configuration for compliance with applicable standards.

+### control library
+{: #x8454197}

+A collection of similar predefined or custom controls.

+### control specification
+{: #x2018576}

+A statement that defines the specific security and privacy requirements that a control must meet.

 ### coreference
 {: #x9440294}